lupyuen/zig-pinephone-mach/README.md

 # GLFW Error

-Mach fails with a GLFW Error when we run it...
+When we run Mach on PinePhone, it fails with a GLFW Error...

 ```bash
 $ zig build example-rotating-cube -Ddawn-from-source=true